Should I consider getting income protection insurance through my super?

 Many super funds provide life and disability insurance for fund members when they join the fund.
-Some of the key reasons for getting income protection through super include:

 - Premiums are through your super.
 Premiums are funded from your super fund balance, so your day-to-day cash flow isn't impacted.

 - Premiums may be cheaper.
 Because super funds buy income protection policies in bulk, the cost of premiums are less than standalone policies.

 - Automatic acceptance.
 Income protection through super usually automatically accepts it's policyholders.